Haselnussbomber/HaselTweaks/README.md

 Adds a configurable keybind to toggle the background music, in addition to the game's existing keybind option to toggle the sound.
 No more `/bgm` macro.
 Works in cutscenes.

-### Bigger Item Dyeing Preview
+### Bigger Character Previews

-Increases the size of the character preview in the "Item Dyeing" window.
+Increases the size of the character preview in the following windows:

+- Character
+- Examine
+- Fitting Room
+- Item Dyeing

+Also provides a config option to make preview images sharper (default off).

 ### Cast Bar Aetheryte Names